-Applicants must meet all of the university requirements for unconditional admission.
-In addition, applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials:
+- Applicants must meet all university requirements for full admission.
+In addition, applicants must submit all the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials: - At least a 3.0 GPA for undergraduate work and a grade of C or better in all preprofessional required coursework

-- At least a 3.0 GPA for undergraduate work and a grade of C or better in all pre-professional required coursework - Passing WEST-B scores or scores on the SAT/ACT that meet minimum requirements as set by the Washington Administrative Code (WAC) - Cleared fingerprints documented by a local Educational Service District (ESD).
+- Submission of West-B score report.
+Supplemental exams (SAT or ACT) may be considered depending on the year taken.
+Contact the certification specialist for confirmation.
+If supplemental exams are approved official score reports will be needed. - Fingerprinting at a WA Educational Service District (ESD) and clearance by the WSP and FBI through OSPI's system.
 Fingerprints from other law enforcement agencies are not accepted.
-Applicants must be fingerprinted at an ESD and be cleared in OSPI's system. - Information about obtaining fingerprint clearance can be obtained by contacting the Office of Graduate Admissions at 360-412-6128 or by contacting the College of Education and Counseling main office at 360-438-4333 - Pre-Residency Certificate Clearance through the Office of Superintendent of Public Instruction (OSPI) website - Proof of current CPR / First Aid certification for children and adults - Curriculum vitae outlining professional or work experience details - Pre-program advising appointment either in person or by phone or email with a graduate advisor or graduate program director - Written response of approximately 300-400 words to a prompt provided by the Office of Graduate Admissions - WSP/FBI Fingerprint Background Check form - Pre-Program Observation Requirement Documentation - Two completed recommendation forms/letters from professional references (available through the online Saint Martin's University graduate application) and one additional reference's contact information.
-Each recommender will have the opportunity to submit a letter on the applicant's behalf in which they may further detail the applicant's qualifications and capacity for graduate work and/or the teaching profession.
+Applicants who hold a valid OSPI credential will be required to be fingerprinted. - Information about obtaining fingerprint clearance can be obtained by contacting the Office of Graduate Admissions at 360-412-6128 or by contacting the College of Education and Counseling main office at 360-438-4333 - Pre-Residency Certificate Clearance through the Office of Superintendent of Public Instruction (OSPI) E-Certification system. - Curriculum vitae or resume outlining professional or work experience details. - Pre-program advising appointment with designated program director - Written response of approximately 300-400 words to a prompt provided by the Office of Graduate Admissions - WSP/FBI Fingerprint Background Check form - Pre-Program Observation Requirement Documentation